ulyssear/flexible-collections/README.md

    composer install
    ```

-If you are a developer, you can also perform theses steps to contribute to the project :
+If you are a developer, you can also follow theses steps to contribute to the project :

 3. Run tests
    ```sh